renovatebot/renovate/website/docs/golang.md

 #### Go binary version

 Currently, Renovate will try to keep up with the very latest version of `go`, and it is not configurable.
 It is planned though to support a configurable version of `go` per-repository soon.

-#### gitFs

-Go Modules tidying and vendoring are both only possible if [`gitFs`](https://renovatebot.com/docs/self-hosted-configuration/#gitfs) is in use.
-If you are using the hosted Renovate App, then it should be enabled by default, but if you are self-hosting your Renovate Bot then you will need to configure this.